 As we did in the construction of Casa dell’Ortolano, we have sought to combine the best of local materials with the elegance of modern design and we have preserved traditional architectural elements, whilst introducing energy saving technology to ensure the house is environmentally sound.

 The house has broadband and both a wired and wireless network.
-There is a landline (outgoing calls charged at cost).
-The house is heated by a combination of solar power, wood-burning stove and an auxiliary natural gas boiler which kicks in only when needed.
+The house is heated by a combination of solar power, photovoltaics, wood-burning stove and an auxiliary natural gas boiler which kicks in only when needed.
 These power both underfloor heating and hot water.
 In summer, the pool is solar heated.
 The roof is constructed using the traditional elements of huge wooden beams and old terracotta tiles but sandwiched in between these is a modern (and, in Italy, still unusual) innovation: a layer of insulation and a system of ventilation channels which keep the house cool in Summer and warm in Winter.
 The main living area has a floor of reclaimed terracotta and hand-painted maiolica tiles.
 Elsewhere, we have instead chosen to have the floors made of polished cement, mixed with ground marble and natural pigments.
 This material feels wonderful underfoot and has a luminous quality.

 The house is naturally cool in summer and warm in winter.
 The house stands at about 500m above sea level, facing across the valley from which it catches a refreshing breeze in Summer.
 The walls are enormously thick; the ceilings are very high; the house is double-glazed throughout and inner and outer window shutters enable one to regulate the amount of light, and therefore heat, entering the rooms.
-We have therefore not found it necessary to air-condition the house generally, although the South-facing study does have a portable air-conditioner in case of need in the hottest week or two of the year.
+We have therefore not found it generally necessary to air-condition the house, although as from 2022 we have installed a system that provides underfloor cooling at the height of summer.
 The bedrooms each have one window with a bug blind so that you can leave a window standing open at night.
 However, we do not find insects to be enough of a problem here to necessitate screens on every opening.
 Simple precautions, such as not leaving un-screened windows standing open at night with the lights blazing, seem to suffice.
 We do provide plug-in mosquito zappers for the bedrooms, and the local supermarket sells refills for these and citronella candles for those who wish to use them.

 Il Casale is a substantial house, some 500 square metres in floor area over three floors.
 Rather than squeeze as many bedrooms as possible into that space we have preferred to create particularly spacious bedrooms and a number of large living areas.
 Although Il Casale can only be rented as one property, the building in effect comprises three interconnecting areas, each with its outdoor space and cooking facilities.
 The result is a house which is extremely well adapted for groups of people who want to be able to choose when to be together and when to be independent of one another.
 To get a better idea of the floor plan click here.